patyatun/Software_Engineering/README.md

 Configuring the pipeline was challenging, after several iterations I successfully set up a workflow that automatically build, tests, and deploys my app to GitHub Pages whenever changes are pushed to the repository.

 HitHub Pages allows developers to host their projects directly from a GitHub repository.
 By using it, I can easily share and showcase my development with others, without needing a separate hosting solution.

-To see the functionality of my build management and continuos delivery pipeline you can find the configuration file here: [python-app.yml](https://github.com/patyatun/Software_Engineering/tree/main/.github/workflows) and some details here: [6.
-CI/CD]()

 ### 7. Unit tests
 I included unit tests to ensure the proper functioning of the Coffee.py file.
 You can find them in the file [test_Coffee.py](https://github.com/patyatun/Software_Engineering/blob/main/test_Coffee.py)